spring-guides/gs-async-method/README.ftl.md

 To compare how long this takes without the asynchronous feature, try commenting out the `@Async` annotation and run the service again.
 The total elapsed time should increase noticeably because each query takes at least a second.

 Essentially, the longer the task takes and the more tasks are invoked simultaneously, the more benefit you will see with making things asynchronous.
-The trade off is handling the `Future` interface, and possible synchronizing the output of multiple calls, especially if one is dependent on another.
+The trade off is handling the `Future` interface.
+It adds a layer of indirection because you are no longer dealing directly with the results, but must instead poll for them.
+If multiple method calls were previously chained together in a synchronous fashion, converting to an asynchronous approach may require synchronizing results.
+But this extra work may be necessary if asynchronous method calls solves a critical scaling issue.

 Summary